For direct volume purchases at a discounted rate, contact us (U.S. and U.K only)

 The Biography of Léon Bloy

-The Biography of Léon Bloy: Memories of a Friend, published in 1921, is the official biography of Léon Bloy (1846-1917) by his friend, René Martineau.
-René Martineau and Léon Bloy were good friends for the last eighteen years of the latter writerʼs life.
+The Biography of Léon Bloy: Memories of a Friend, published in 1921, serves as the official biography of the notable French author Léon Bloy (1846-1917), penned by his close friend, René Martineau.
+For the last eighteen years of Bloy’s life, René Martineau and Léon Bloy shared a strong friendship.

-“The first time I met Léon Bloy was at the train station in Lagny, in 1901.”
-Lagny or Lagny-sur-Marne or, as Léon Bloy later put it, “Cochons-sur-Marne” (“cochons” meaning “pigs” in French).
-Bloy goes into day-after-day detail about the struggles he lived through there, in his published journal Four Years of Captivity in Cochons-sur-Marne (Quatre ans de Captivité à Cochons-sur-Marne)... four grievous years in the artistʼs already grievous life.
-They were, in René Martineauʼs words, four years of “... unexpected contact of the most vulgar provincial villagers with the least common of French writers.”
+"The first time I met Léon Bloy was at the train station in Lagny, in 1901."
+Lagny, also known as Lagny-sur-Marne or, as Léon Bloy humorously referred to it, "Cochons-sur-Marne" (with "cochons" meaning "pigs" in French), was the backdrop for much of Bloy’s struggle.
+He detailed these hardships in his published journal, Four Years of Captivity in Cochons-sur-Marne (Quatre ans de Captivité à Cochons-sur-Marne), marking four agonizing years in the life of this significant figure in Catholic literature.
+According to René Martineau, these years represented an "unexpected contact of the most vulgar provincial villagers with the least common of French writers."

-The biography continues to follow Bloy, after Lagny, in Montmartre and then Bourg-la-Reine, (outside of Paris), until his passing.
-It also covers Bloyʼs early years, based on information obtained from the writer himself, and his wife, Mme.
-Bloy, as well as from letters, and friends.
+The biography continues to trace Bloy’s journey beyond Lagny, capturing his time in Montmartre and Bourg-la-Reine, just outside of Paris, until his death.
+It also delves into Bloy’s formative years, drawing from insights provided by the writer himself, his wife, Mme.
+Bloy, as well as letters and testimonies from friends.

-It is as much a biography as a defense, or apologia, of the great writer, whose reputation had suffered greatly as a result of the “conspiration of silence” during his lifetime, and following it.
-As René Martineau succinctly puts it, “One will recognize in him [Bloy] an honest, affectionate, solitary man, of a ponderous mind and full of bravery, as neither the injustices nor the poverty that he faced had prevented him from achieving the most original, eloquent, and powerful work of our era...
-His complete works, while entering into literary history, will be Léon Bloyʼs best defense in the face of posterity.”
+This work is as much a biography as it is a defense of Léon Bloy, whose literary reputation suffered due to a "conspiration of silence" during and after his lifetime.
+As René Martineau aptly states, "One will recognize in him [Bloy] an honest, affectionate, solitary man, with a ponderous mind and full of bravery, as neither the injustices nor the poverty that he faced had prevented him from achieving the most original, eloquent, and powerful works of our era...
+His complete works, while entering into literary history, will serve as Léon Bloy’s best defense against posterity, cementing his legacy among the great French authors and reinforcing his status within Catholic literature."

 The Resurrection of Villiers de l'Isle-Adam by Léon Bloy